Eastern Sudanic languages: Internal classification

 There are several different classifications of East Sudanic languages.

 Bender (2000)

-Lionel Bender assigns the languages into two branches, depending on whether the 1sg pronoun ("I") has a /k/ or an /n/:
+Lionel Bender assigns the languages into two branches, depending on whether the 1st person singular pronoun ("I") has a /k/ or an /n/:

 Rilly (2009)

 Claude Rilly (2009:2) provides the following internal structure for the Eastern Sudanic languages.

 Starostin (2015)

 Starostin, using lexicostatistics, finds strong support for Bender's Northern branch, but none for the Southern branch.
 Eastern Sudanic as a whole is rated a probable working model, pending proper comparative work, while the relationship between Nubian, Tama, and Nara is beyond reasonable doubt.